 Keep your mailing address and phone numbers current with VACU and with any other financial institutions, credit card providers, or merchants you may use.
 If we need to contact you about important matters, we will normally contact you by phone or by mail.

-You may either call Member Services or use our change of address form; just complete it and return it by mail or at any branch.
+You may either contact Member Services at (804) 323-6800 or (800) 285-6609 or use our change of address form; just complete it and return it by mail or at any branch.
 You can change your email address online.

 - Don’t be a victim of identify theft.